xpinero/xpinero/README.md

 ### What I am working on 👨🏽‍💻

 - 🔭 I’m currently working on ...
-Family Promise, a shelter and relocation tool
+Personal website portfolio, retaking the GCA
 - 🌱 I’m currently learning ...
-React, Redux, NodeJS, Express, Python
+React, Redux, NodeJS, Express, Python, .NET
 - 👯 I’m looking to collaborate on ...
 Any humanitarian or non profit project
 - 🤔 I’m looking for help with ...
 Getting recruited
 - 💬 Ask me about ... motorcycles, bees or anything really